promised-ai/redpoll-website/content/blog/explainable-problems.md

 **Teaching** is a promising approach.
 If we can transfer machine knowledge into a human, then we no longer need to ask an AI questions about its behaviour.
 Those questions become introspection.
 I can decide how I feel about making a decision based on what the machine has taught me.
 If I feel icky, I can step back and start figuring out why.
 The issue with teaching is that it is also very hard.
 Computationally, it involves recursive, back-and-forth reasoning between teacher and learner, which is hard to make work for complex knowledge.

 But of course, all of these are temporary problems.
 The future is bright for AI -- though "Explainable AI" is in bad need of a name change -- and I think we're on the cusp of a major paradigm shift.
-AI has been going down the wrong path for a long time -- maybe it's always been going down the wrong path -- users are butting up hard against its limits, and are eager to fix them.
+AI has been going down the wrong path for a long time -- maybe it's always been going down the wrong path.
+Users are butting up hard against its limits, and are eager to fix them.

 # Key points